 To tie all the runners within the Nike+ Running community together, we launched Nike Running’s first global running event platform with its first event called Just Do It Sundays.

 Every Sunday, runners are invited to run a 5K with Kevin Hart leading the charge.
 At certain milestones, Kevin chimes in with that Kevin Hart charm to get you through the run.

 So there you have it…

-Since you’ve made it this far, I’m going to let Kevin Hart tell you what he thinks about the Nike+ Apple Watch experience thanks to the folks over at Wieden+Kennedy.
+Since you’ve made it this far, I’m going to let Kevin Hart tell you what he thinks about the Nike+ Apple Watch experience courtesy of Wieden+Kennedy.

 - Clio Sports Awards / Silver Winner

 - Cannes Lions / Shortlisted 2017 for Design – UX Interface & User Journey

 - Apple & Nike launch the perfect running partner, Apple Watch Nike+ (Apple.com)